mendes-r/daily-coding-problem/README.md

 > You are given an array of non-negative integers that represents a two-dimensional elevation map where each element is unit-width wall and the integer is the height.
 Suppose it will rain and all spots between two walls get filled up.
 > Compute how many units of water remain trapped on the map in O(N) time and O(1) space.
 >For example, given the input [2, 1, 2], we can hold 1 unit of water in the middle.

+## Problem 0008

+- Status: Done

+> The area of a circle is defined as πr^2.
+> Estimate π to 3 decimal places using a Monte Carlo method.